-Please note - Transfers to Colombia are closed to new customers for the time being.
-Please register your interest here and we’ll inform you when they reopen.
+Please note - Transfers to Colombia are closed to customers who have not made a COP transfer before May 2017.
+You can register your interest here and we’ll let you know you when they reopen.

 Transfers to Colombia have very specific verification requirements.
 Please see below for a full list of what may be asked for.

-Please note that these payments are treated on a case by case basis, and the documents requested can vary.
+Please note that these transfers are treated on a case by case basis, and the documents requested can vary.

 Skip to sending to COP